hamza783/tiny-url/README.md

 ## Setup
 ### If using docker(Simplest):
-This project uses docker to spin up all the microservices, frontend app, and redis.
+This project uses docker to spin up all the microservices, frontend app, rabbitmq, and postgres.
 To start all the services, simply run this command: `docker compose up --build`.
 Then navigate to "http://localhost:5173/"

 ### If not using docker, start individual services:
 Make sure you have redis installed locally.
 Redis is used to store the `short_url` and `long_url` mapping.
 It is acting as a database for this project.